The Correlation Between the Findings and Performance

 Here's why you can't correlate specific findings to sales performance.
 Consider the following examples with John and Bill:

-John has two major weaknesses; need for approval, and self limiting record collection, but has strong desire and commitment.
+John has two major weaknesses; Need for Approval, and Self Limiting Beliefs, but has strong Desire and Commitment.
 He goes to work for a company selling $150K capital equipment, a complex sale, to C-Level executives against brutal competition and a long sell cycle.

 Bill has the exact same weaknesses but goes to work for a manufacturer selling widgets to purchasing agents for a retail chain - a very transactional sale with little competition in a short sell cycle.